Alex Hartley (cricketer): Domestic career

 In 2018/19, Hartley played in Australia, joining Tasmania for the WNCL and Hobart Hurricanes for the Big Bash.
 She took 5 wickets for Tasmania at an average of 24.80, and 7 wickets for Hobart Hurricanes at an average of 44.57.

 In 2020, after the reorganisation of domestic women's cricket in England, Hartley was named in the squad of new side North West Thunder for the 2020 Rachael Heyhoe Flint Trophy.
 She was subsequently named as captain of the side.
-Hartley was her side's leading wicket-taker in the tournament, with 11 wickets at an average of 15.45, including bowling a "magnificent" spell of ten overs against Lightning, taking 4 wickets for 8 runs including 5 maidens.
-Following the season, it was announced that Hartley was one of the 41 female cricketers that had signed a full-time domestic contract.
+Hartley was her side's leading wicket-taker in the tournament, with 11 wickets at an average of 15.45, including bowling a "magnificent" spell of 10 overs against Lightning, taking 4 wickets for 8 runs including 5 maidens.
+Following the season, it was announced that Hartley was one of 41 female cricketers to sign a full-time domestic contract.

 In 2021, Hartley also captained Lancashire in the Twenty20 Cup, taking 5 wickets including 3/6 against North East Warriors to help her side to win the North Group of the competition.
 She also remained as captain of North West Thunder for the 2021 season, and took 10 wickets for the side in the Rachael Heyhoe Flint Trophy at an average of 29.50.
 She stood down as captain of North West Thunder ahead of the 2022 season.
 She was the side's leading wicket-taker in the 2022 Rachael Heyhoe Flint Trophy, taking 10 wickets including 6/24 against South East Stars.

 Hartley was also retained by the Manchester Originals for the inaugural 2021 edition of The Hundred, after the 2020 season was cancelled due to the COVID-19 pandemic.
 She was ever-present for the side that season, taking 8 wickets at an average of 22.37.
 In April 2022, she was signed by the Welsh Fire for the 2022 season of The Hundred.
-She took four wickets at an average of 32.00 in the six matches she played for the side that season.
+She took four wickets at an average of 32 in the six matches she played that season.

+In May 2023, Hartley announced that she was taking an immediate, indefinite break from playing cricket to focus on her mental health.
+She returned in August 2023 for the start of The Hundred.
+Later the same month on an episode of No Balls: The Cricket Podcast she announced she would retire fully from playing cricket after the conclusion of The Hundred.